Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 - compare what they wrote with other available writings
 - receive reader feedback
 - improve through use rather than through top-down prescription alone

+A future integration workflow should also allow maintainers and contributors to:

+- connect related signs quickly through query strings and advanced search
+- compare duplicates and near-duplicates
+- cross-reference signs across languages and datasets
+- move material more cleanly from practice and refinement into curated lexical destinations

 The strongest practical principle here is: